Westbury Divorce Attorneys

 In 2010, more than 2,700 marriages ended in Nassau County.
 If you are seeking to terminate a marriage in Westbury, New York, our lawyers at Wisselman, Harounian & Associates are ready to give you personalized legal assistance that you need.
 Our lawyers are highly respected in the family law and divorce litigation community.
 As one of the largest divorce law firms in the area, we make a point to go the extra mile to provide our clients with the compassionate and understanding legal assistance they would find at a smaller firm while maintaining an aggressive and assertive reputation in the courtroom.

 Divorce is never easy.
 In fact, terminating your marriage may be one of the most emotionally and financially draining experiences you have ever faced.
 We understand.
-If you want a top-notch Westbury divorce lawyer with the experience to handle your case, call our office today and schedule a free, personal case evaluation.
+If you want a top-notch Westbury divorce lawyer with the experience to handle your case, call our office today and schedule a free, personalized case evaluation.
 To serve you to the best of our ability, we are ready to take your call anytime: 24 hours a day, 7 days a week.
-We understand busy schedules, which is why we'll even schedule a consultation after business hours and offer free phone consultations on Saturdays.
+We understand busy schedules, which is why we’ll even schedule a consultation after business hours and offer free phone consultations on Saturdays.

 At our firm, we are experienced in every facet of divorce law.
 Are you and your future spouse thinking about writing a prenuptial agreement?
 We can help.
 Many couples are hesitant to actually establish prenuptial agreements because they are afraid to talk about divorce.
 Divorce is a real and prevalent issue in American society, but remember this: A prenuptial agreement does not necessitate divorce.
 In fact, prenuptial agreements can facilitate a sense of openness between you and your future spouse.